Hrvoje Slovenc: Major works

-Since 2007, Slovenc has completed four major bodies of work and exhibited them internationally.
+Since 2007, Slovenc has completed several major bodies of work and exhibited them internationally.
+Since 2023, he works exclusively in film.

-His latest project, Croatian Rhapsody: Borderlands, broaches the turbulent past of Slovenc's homeland, specifically the Croatian War of Independence (1991–1995) and its aftermath, as Slovenc investigates issues of identity through the lens of someone who left his country at a time of unrest and rebuilding and now returns to experience his birthplace as at once familiar and alienating.
+His latest photography project, Croatian Rhapsody: Borderlands, broaches the turbulent past of Slovenc's homeland, specifically the Croatian War of Independence (1991–1995) and its aftermath, as Slovenc investigates issues of identity through the lens of someone who left his country at a time of unrest and rebuilding and now returns to experience his birthplace as at once familiar and alienating.

 In his project Marble Hill, which consists of four distinct chapters, Slovenc focuses on his neighborhood in the Bronx.
 He uses photography, sculpture, set design, performance, and video to transform the real Bronx neighborhood into the author's imaginary and metaphorical world nested between fantasy and reality.
 Slovenc is interested in life as a form of theater, particularly in ways domestic spaces have been acted in and acted upon.
 He is intrigued by the "scenes" people construct in their homes, as well as the roles people play in their daily lives, with all the semiotic and allegoric referents.

 In the series Partners in Crime, Slovenc creates wedding portraits of long-term same-sex couples.
 Inspired by late nineteenth-century cabinet cards, Slovenc photographs these couples to appear both physically and emotionally disconnected.
 In conflating images of stiff, traditional marriage poses and contemporary domestic spaces, Slovenc captures the public face that society mandates for same-sex couples.

 For the series Breathing in Kabwe, Slovenc traveled to Kabwe, Zambia, to photograph the effects of lead pollution on the local population.
 With photographs and text, Slovenc has transformed a typical documentary subject matter in such a way that it has become not only about the observed or the observer as individual entities, not about "us" or "them" as two very distinct cultures, but primarily about the relationship between the two.

+Smile of an Alligator, short film, Producer and Editor (2025)

+Still from Smile of an Alligator.

+Smile of an Alligator follows one day in the strained relationship between an Estonian immigrant mother and her Finnish daughter in Helsinki.
+The single mom, Laura, is unemployed and wants to return home, while her daughter, Mai, feels isolated and disconnected from her.
+Mai spends most days by herself or with her best friend Stella wandering around the city.
+When Mai returns, any small thing can set Laura off again.
+This is a cycle they can’t seem to break.
+The film is made with non-actors in the manner of improvisational cinema, and it blends elements of documentary realism and fictional narrative.